a-r-m-i-n/dce/Documentation/UsersManual/Index.rst

 This is a comma separated list of fields which should be shown in the head area of this DCE in the backend.

-The default value is this: sys_language_uid, l18n_parent, colPos, spaceBefore, spaceAfter, section_frame, sectionIndex
+The default value is this: sys_language_uid, l18n_parent, colPos, spaceBefore, spaceAfter, section_frame, hidden

 Fluid layout and partial root path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^